nextcloud/end_to_end_encryption/doc/api.md

 ## Lock file

-you need to lock the file before you start to write/update a encrypted file and/or the meta data file.
+You need to lock the file before you start to write/update a encrypted file and/or the meta data file.

 POST: `<base-url>/lock/<file-id>`